erwanm/Projectify/README.md

 Projectify is carefully crafted, with an intuitive interface that integrates seamlessy with the core of TiddlyWiki.
 [Drag and drop](https://tiddlywiki.com/#Drag%20and%20Drop) any tiddler into a project to add it as a todo, [transclude](https://tiddlywiki.com/#Transclusion) and [link](https://tiddlywiki.com/#Linking%20in%20WikiText) other tiddlers into projects or tasks.

+The [original Projectify](https://github.com/NicolasPetton/Projectify) was developed by [@NicolasPetton](https://github.com/NicolasPetton).
+The source code of Projectify version 0.14, the last release of the original project, is still available but archived.
+The version presented here is a fork of Nicolas's main work, introducing a few minor improvements.

 For all changes in the latest 0.15.0 release, see [ChangeLog](href="https://erwanm.github.io/Projectify/demo.html#%24%3A%2Fplugins%2Fnico%2Fprojectify%2Fchangelog).

 TODO